gunnerVivek/BDM/Spark/Materials/SparkNotes.md

 - MR kills its job as soon as it's done, So it can run alongside other services with minor performance differences.
 - Till Spark has an advantage as long as we are  talking about iterative operations on data.

+# Spark SQL vs Hive with Tez

+Spark SQL has advantage over Tez-Hive: 1) easier to manage clusters with only Spark jobs, 2) Easier to find

 # Spark Components

 - **Spark Core,RDD, DF, DS, SQL** - API’s for basic data processing needs for batch layer.